 - A genuine belief that you owned or had a right to possess the allegedly stolen property

 - You had consent from the property owner to take or use the property

 Call Us 24/7 to Request Your Free Case Review

-If you or someone you love has been arrested for a theft crime in Broward County, FL, it is imperative that you reach out to a Fort Lauderdale criminal lawyer at Hager & Schwartz, P.A. as soon as possible.
-As former state prosecutors, our lead defense attorneys know how the other side of the courtroom operates.
+If you or someone you love has been arrested for theft in Fort Lauderdale, it is imperative that you reach out to a Fort Lauderdale theft crime lawyer at Hager & Schwartz, P.A. as soon as possible.
+As former state prosecutors, our defense attorneys know how the other side of the courtroom operates.
 They also share decades of collective legal experience.

 We are available 24/7, so don’t wait any longer to get the help you need.
 Initial consultations are always immediate and confidential.
 Call us today at (954) 840-8713.

 A FIRM WITH A WINNING RECORDREAD A FEW OF OUR CASE RESULTS

 Charges Were Not Filed